William Clive

-William Clive (29 August 1745–23 June 1825) was a British politician who sat in the House of Commons for over 40 years between 1768 and 1820.
+William Clive (29 August 1745 – 23 June 1825) was a British politician who sat in the House of Commons for over 40 years between 1768 and 1820.

+Life

 Clive was the sixth son of Richard Clive of Styche Hall and his wife Rebecca Gaskell, daughter of Nathaniel Gaskell of Manchester and was born on 29 August 1745.
 He was educated at Eton College from 1760 to 1761.
 He joined the army and was Cornet in the 1st Dragoons in 1764.

-In the autumn of 1767, Clive was going to stand for Leominster at the next general election, but probably because his brother Lord Clive had obtained complete control of Bishops Castle he was returned there unopposed as Member of Parliament.
+In the autumn of 1767, Clive was going to stand for Leominster at the next general election, but probably because his brother Lord Clive had obtained complete control of Bishop's Castle he was returned there unopposed as Member of Parliament.
 He then resigned his seat two years later in January 1770 when Lord Clive needed it for Alexander Wedderburn.
 He became a lieutenant in 1771 and retired from the army in 1776.